wp-plugins/popupally/readme.txt

 4. Control exactly when and where the popup will appear!

 == Changelog ==

+= 1.1.4 =
+* Use 'bind' instead of 'on' for event handling if the site is using an earlier version of jQuery.

 = 1.1.3 =
 * Remove all 'fancybox' string to avoid conflict.